 |Sunflower by Anselmus de Boodt|

-I imagined that I could simply production by spooning the mix into a muffin tin.
+I imagined that I could simplify production by spooning the mix into a muffin tin.
 Production was certainly simpler, but the results were poor: the bottom burned and/or stuck, while the top didn't brown properly because there was too little heat circulation to the top of the cakes.
 (I haven't tried a silicone muffin container yet, which might eliminate the sticking problem, but might not improve the tops.)

 |Flax from Flore Medicale|